jaideep777/Consumer-resource-system/README.md

 where device_id is the GPU on which to run the executable (if your system has only one NVIDIA GPU, device_id=0), and <config_file> is the relative path the the execution configuration file.

+### Plot

+After a successful simulation run, the output files (histograms of r_H, sigma_D, and Rc) will be stored in the specified output folder.
+These histograms can be plotted using R. E.g. to plot the timeseries as in Fig. 1, set the parameters as per the output files in `plotting/plot_histograms_singleParam_timeseries.R` and run the script.

+Other R scripts process outputs from multiple simulation runs, such as a parameter scan.